 Federal TEACH Grant

-The Federal TEACH Grant is a federal grant program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-Students must be admitted to the School of Education and have a GPA of at least 3.25.
-Eligible students will be contacted by the Office of Financial Aid via email.
+A Teacher Education Assistance for College and Higher Education (TEACH) Grant is a federal grant program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+Note: Undergraduate candidates may only receive the TEACH Grant for their FIRST undergraduate degree.

 As a condition for receiving a TEACH Grant, you must sign a TEACH Grant Agreement to Serve in which you agree to (among other requirements) teach